Ram Bagh, Amritsar: History

 Maharaja Ranjit Singh had a deep interest in the development and beautification of various areas under his rule.
 Amritsar being the spiritual and cultural centre of Sikhism, and located close to Ranjit Singh's capital, was visited often by him.
 Thus a palace, with a sprawling garden following the Mughal pattern of Shalimar Bagh in Lahore, was built to serve as residence of the Maharaja in the city.
 Construction began in 1819 and continued till 1831.

 After the death of Maharaja Ranjit Singh and the subsequent collapse of the Sikh Empire, the garden and its buildings were taken over by the British.
 The garden was renamed Company Bagh after British annexation.
 The British leased several buildings in the complex to three elite clubs called the Amritsar Club, Lumsden Club and Service Club.
 These clubs continued to occupy them after the end of British rule.

 In 1997, the entire complex including the Palace as well as other buildings and monuments were declared ‘protected’ by the state government, due to threats such as encroachment and lack of conservation.
 Following this, the complex was declared a Monument of National Importance by the central government in 2004.

 Administration and conservation

 The garden is under the administration of the Municipal Corporation of the city.
 However, the restoration and conservation works are done by the Archeological Survey of India.
 Some buildings are in the possession of three private elite clubs, to whom these buildings were leased by the British.
 The Municipal Corporation claims that the lease has ended.
 A case to remove these buildings from the occupation of the clubs is pending before the Punjab and Haryana High Court.
 NGOs have also pleaded for the transfer of the possession of the garden from MC to ASI.
+A plantation drive under the Akal Seva Foundation with the permission of the ASI began in May 2026.
+The trees planted consisted of kaner, bottle king, red rose, orange rose, pink rose, white rose, morpankhi, neem, amla, mulberry (toot), shahtoot, ber and peepal, with 10,000 saplings in total slated for plantation in the garden to improve its natural aesthetic.
+To ensure the vitality of the trees, proper soil treatment, disease management, structural support, and frequent monitoring will be conducted.